Prerequisite

 Note: Deployments have been tested on RHEL versions 7.2 - 7.9

-Deployments have been tested on VMware ESX Vsphere, Hyper-V, Azure, AWS
+Deployments have been tested on VMware ESXi, vSphere/vCenter, Hyper-V, Azure, AWS

 Dependencies

-VT API and Writer .rpm has some dependencies (httpd, openssl, java) that are available in the Red Hat repos.
+VT API and Writer .rpm has some dependencies (httpd, openssl, java) that are available in the Red Hat repos; they will be installed automatically.

 Note: Below are the common commands to enable the RHSCL repo in different environments: